 A .380 ACP is not generally known as a harsh-recoiling round.
 However, if you make the gun light and thin enough, even it can be painful to shoot.
 I was happy to discover that the M&P Bodyguard 380 was not a harsh-recoiling pistol.
 The narrow edge of the backstrap does put a little sting into the web of the hand after about 100 rounds, but it is nothing that will bother anyone other than the most recoil-sensitive shooter.

 Slide bite is always a concern for me when shooting small pistols.
 The term “slide bite” refers to a situation where the web of the shooting hand is lacerated by the slide due to a lack of appropriate spacing between the gripping area and the slide.
 I had no such problems with the M&P Bodyguard 380.
 I was able to get a solid, high grip on the gun without being “bitten.”
-I wish I could say the same about other guns I have had out on the range recently.

 The gun’s accuracy was acceptable for its purpose.
 Shooting off-hand, I managed a best five-shot group of 1.5 inches at 7 yards with the Winchester 95-grain PDX1 load.
 From a rest, the results were very similar.